I feel like we talk about brown leather dress shoes… a lot.

-On top of that, guys default to black dress shoes.
-Guys need to stop settling for “default” choices and saying to themselves, “Meh, good enough.”
+On top of that, guys seem to default to black dress shoes.
+You need to stop settling for default choices and saying to yourselves, “Meh, good enough.”
 It’s important to be a little daring, step out of your comfort zone, and do things the rest of your peers are not doing.

 So brown leather dress shoes are a step in the right direction.

-But, to those still stepping up their game, what constitutes a GOOD pair of brown leather dress shoes?
-Can you just pick any pair that looks brown, and looks leathery?
-What qualifies as the RIGHT pair of brown shoes?
+But, to those still stepping up their game, what makes a “good” pair of brown leather dress shoes?
+Can you just pick any pair that looks brown and leather-like?
+What qualifies as the “right” pair?

 Well, what better way to explain than with pictures, am I right?

 Here’s what you’re looking for… so you can avoid them.
 I say “dress shoes” because these aren’t really what I had in mind when I told you to go out and get a great pair of shoes.

 I only pointed out a few things here, but you get the general idea.
 If you see any of these elements on a pair of shoes you’re considering, it’s best to back away slowly, turn around, and run.

 The RIGHT pair of brown leather dress shoes